Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

-\paragraph{Flow-augmentation.} Let us first recall the basics of flow-augmentation of~\cite{dfl-arxiv,dfl-stoc}.
+\paragraph{Flow-augmentation.} In both cases, the first step is to apply \emph{flow-augmentation}~\cite{dfl-arxiv,dfl-stoc}.
 Recall that in \textsc{Generalized Bundled Cut}, we are interested in a deletion set $Z \subseteq E(G)$ that separates $t$ and possibly some more vertices of $G$ from $s$.
 Formally, $Z$ is a \emph{star $st$-cut} if it is an $st$-cut and additionally for every $(u,v) \in Z$, $u$ is reachable from $s$ in $G-Z$ but $v$ is not.
 That is, $Z$ cuts all paths from $s$ to $t$ and every edge of $Z$ is essential to separate some vertex of $G$ from $s$.
 For a star $st$-cut $Z$, its \emph{core}, denoted $\corecutG{Z}{G}$, is the set of those edges $(u,v) \in Z$ such that $t$ is reachable from $v$ in $G-Z$.
 That is, $\corecutG{Z}{G}$ is the unique inclusion-wise minimal subset of $Z$ that is an $st$-cut.
 A simple but crucial observation is that in \textsc{Generalized Bundled Cut} any inclusion-wise minimal solution $Z$ is a star $st$-cut.

 Considered restrictions of \textsc{Generalized Bundled Cut} turn out to be significantly simpler if the sought star $st$-cut $Z$ satisfies the following additional property: $\corecutG{Z}{G}$ is actually an $st$-cut of minimum possible cardinality.
 This is exactly the property that the flow-augmentation technique provides.